hefan/spree_dynamic_variants/README.md

 ====================

 This Gems creates variants for a Spree/Solidus Shop when needed.
-Useful for products with many options.
+Useful for products with many, many options.
 Dynamic Variant Creation is a better alternative than creating multimillion variant entries for each possible option combination.

-Assumes the Variant will be combined and sent after ordering.
-Therefore:
-If track inventory is on, the newly created variant will have track_inventory = false.
+Adds a "dynamic variants" checkbox to products which makes the variant creation dynamic.

+When checked:
 Show all available options as dropdowns in product screen.
 When product is put in cart, the correct variant is created if it doesn't exist yet.

-Adds a "dynamic variants?" checkbox to products which makes the variant creation dynamic.
-Adds a "surcharge" Field for Option Values for altering prices of the dynamic variants.
+The newly created variant will has have the same sku of master variant with a suffix added.

+Assumes the Variant will be combined and sent after ordering.
+Therefore: If track inventory is on, the newly created variant will have track_inventory = false.

 Installation